cyorston/cyorston.github.io/README.md

 ## Projects
 CFB 5B Power Rankings
-- Predicts college football outcomes using supervised ensemble ML regression modeling and ElasticNet.
-Point spreads are produced for any hypothetical matchup, and achieved a 65% success rate against the Vegas model for the 2024-2025 season
+- Predicts college football matchups compared to Vegas odds using play by play data for supervised ensemble ML regression modeling and Lasso/Ridge regularization.
+Interactive dashboard outputs point spreads for any hypothetical matchup, and achieved a 65% success rate against the Vegas model for the 2024-2025 season.

 ![5B Predictor Model](/assets/img/5B_Demo.JPG)

 Trendiment
- - Fine-tuned BERT LLM model with technical articles via API calls that generate sentiment analysis distributions for any stock of interest as a means of assessing market pulse
+ - Utilized API calls for collecting technical articles to fine-tune BERT LLM models that generate sentiment analysis distributions for stocks of interest.
+Outputs are visualized via Power BI dashboard for on-demand interactive analysis capabilities.

+## Upcoming Projects:

+BayesBall Assistant
+ - Developed a Bayesian hierarchical model to predict season long fantasy baseball rankings.
+Integrates traditional and advanced metrics to calculate fantasy points, and PyMC3 for model building and uncertainty quantification.
+Automated data collection and visualized predictions in Power BI for interactive player comparisons and rankings.